 Unapproved and Unlabelled: For the purposes of MedDRA, the words "unapproved" and "unlabelled"/"unlabeled" are considered synonymous and refer to the use of products in a manner that is not specified in the product information (label) that has been approved by a regulatory authority.
-For example, the concepts of unapproved indication and unlabelled indication are similar in the following terms: PT Unintentional use for unapproved indication and LLT Intentional use for unlabelled indication.
+For example, the concepts of unapproved indication and unlabelled indication are similar in the following terms: PT Unintentional use for unapproved indication.